bleehu/CXDocs/README.md

 you will need Postgres 9.5.x
 ###On Ubuntu 16.04
 Postgres should be already installed.
+To check, try typing into the console: psql --version If it's not installed, try
+`sudo apt-get install postgresql-client-common` and
+`sudo apt-get install postgresql-client-9.5`

-To check, try typing into the console: psql --version You will need to configure postres to accept CXDocs to login with a username and password.
+You will need to configure postres to accept CXDocs to login with a username and password.
 To do this, you'll need to edit /etc/postgresql/9.5/main/pg_hba.conf and add something like
 `local mydb searcher password` to the file.